asynchroza/Java-WAV-Player/README.md

 - next

 # Disclaimer!
-No naming conventions were used in the production of this code :D, this was my first ever Java program
+Neither clear naming conventions, nor clear OOP paradigms were used in the production of this code :D. This was my first ever Java program